-In the Matter of:

-RESPONDENT.

-CDF Docket No.:

-NOTICE OF DEFENSE;

-REQUEST FOR HEARING

-I, the undersigned and respondent named in this proceeding, hereby acknowledge receipt of a copy of the Complaint and Proposed Order against me.

-I hereby request a hearing in this proceeding to permit me to present my defense to the allegations contained in the Statement of Issues.
+In the Matter of: CDF Docket No.: RESPONDENT.
+NOTICE OF DEFENSE; REQUEST FOR HEARING I, the undersigned and respondent named in thi a copy of the Complaint and Proposed Order against m I hereby request a hearing in this proceeding to allegations contained in the Statement of Issues. e. (or att orney for respondent)

-Dated:

-Signed

-(or attorney for respondent)